Three-dimensional non-relativistic chiral massive higher-spin gravity: Review

 Note that $L$ (left) and $R$ (right) are the directions combined from the usual $(r,1)$ directions.
 Henceforth, we will not use this representation of $M^{r1}$ but the helicity label $h$ for simplicity.

 A crucial step in the light-front approach is to set $x^+=0$, which prevents the kinematic generators from acquiring non-linear corrections in fields.
-Consequently, the generators which depend on $x^+$ getting simplified to:
+Consequently, the generators that depend on $x^+$ get simplified to:

 Denote $\boldsymbol{\sK}=\{P^+,P^1,J^{+1},J^{+-},D,K^+,K^1\}$ to be the set of kinematic generators above.
 One finds through various relations

 where $[\,,]$ denotes the Poisson-Dirac commutation relations between fields \cite{Metsaev:2018xip}: